1961 Individual Speedway World Championship

 The 1961 Individual Speedway World Championship was the 16th edition of the official World Championship to determine the world champion rider.

 The final was held outside of Wembley and England for the first time when on the 15 September Ove Fundin retained his title in his home country of Sweden.
-It was the first time a rider had won three titles and Sweden produced a clean sweep of podium places with Björn Knutsson and Göte Nordin finishing second and third.
+It was the first time a rider had won three titles and Sweden produced a clean sweep of podium places with Björn Knutson and Göte Nordin finishing second and third.